tinganho/balanced-storage/README.md

 ```

 Notice, for a while loop.
 In order for it to reach balance, it must loop infinity amount of times.
 And it needs to contain at least one branch for an add method call and one branch for a sub method call.
+Any branches that contains a break statement needs to delete all objects in the storage.
+All other branches can only continue looping.

+(Our break branch above does not delete all objects in the storage.
+Though breaking the while-loop will eventually exit the application and therefore delete all objects.)

 ## Initialization and Deallocation of Objects